rami1234-bot/RamiTATask/README.md

 how to run app : (dev view)
+1.run the commant : npm install and wait a bit
-1.run the command : npx expo start
+2.run the command : npx expo start
-2.press s to go to expo go not development build
+3.press s to go to expo go not development build
-3.use expo go and scan the qr code
+4.use expo go and scan the qr code

 used : openmapweather api/ appwrite database package